emustudio/emustudio.github.io/_documentation/user/_doc/zxspectrum48k/audiotape-player.md

 | Event | Description
 |-|-
 | `PAUSE` | Pause/silence between blocks or initial pause before tape data begins
-| `PILOT` | Leader tone pulse — a series of identical pulses used for synchronisation.
+| `PILOT` | Leader tone pulse — a series of identical pulses used for synchronization.
 Header blocks use 8063 pilot pulses, data blocks use 3223.
 Also used for turbo speed blocks with custom timing.
 | `SYNC1` | First sync pulse (667 T-states for standard speed) marking the transition from leader tone to data
 | `SYNC2` | Second sync pulse (735 T-states for standard speed)
 | `SYNC3` | End-of-block sync pulse (954 T-states)